-- A1.
-To raise a complaint, you must be a consumer or directly affected by the actions of one of our members - A2.
-You will be considered as a consumer of the member if you are a small business, charity or trust, as long as your annual turnover (for small businesses), annual income (for charities) or net asset value (for trusts) is less than £3 million - A3.
-In relation to leasehold management complaints an individual leaseholder can make a complaint against a managing agent although we will look at who is giving instructions to the managing agent to decide how we may be able to help - A4.
-Where a member carries out multiple types of work, only some of it may be covered by a legal requirement to offer redress.
-The types of work members are required to offer redress for are covered on the 'Who Must Join' page of our website - A5.
-We would expect a member to co-operate with our complaints process for all types of work including work not legally mandated for redress.
-A member is only required to signpost to us, as an authorised ADR provider.
-We reserve the right to cancel a membership if a member unreasonably rejects the option of using our service to resolve consumer complaints - A6.
+- a landlord or tenant - a buyer or seller - freeholder or leaseholder - individual leaseholders can complain about a managing agent although we will look at who is giving instructions to the managing agent to decide how we may be able to help - small businesses, charities or trusts, as long as their annual turnover (for small businesses), annual income (for charities) or net asset value (for trusts) is less than £3 million - A3.
+Examples of consumers that may be directly affected by the member's actions or omissions include: - a neighbour complaining about noise or on-going tenant behaviour in a property managed by an agent - a tenant of a leasehold property, complaining to the building's managing agent - prospective consumers of an agent, whether or not they continue to engage with them - consumers or prospective consumers of agents who have chosen the PRS as their redress scheme for other complaints not covered by the regulations - A4.
+Member are required to co-operate with our complaints process for all types of work and to signpost us as their authorised redress provider.
+Where a member carries out multiple types of work, only some of it may be covered by a legal requirement for redress.
+This is all explained in the 'Who Must Join' page of our website. - A5.
+We may review an agent's membership if they are uncooperative about using our service to resolve any consumer complaints - A6.
 We will accept complaints about rent to rent or guaranteed rent type arrangements (including dealing with rent that has not been paid to landlords) because they are covered by the 'property management' definition set out in the Redress Schemes for Lettings Agency Work and Property Management Work (Approval and Designation of Schemes) (England) Order 2013.